KS1 and KS2 SATs myths: Explained

 Residential trips, art projects, and outdoor learning; lots of these types of activity happen after the Year 6 SATs exams in May.
 The transition to secondary school is the biggest and most disruptive transition that most children will have faced in their lives, so is it any wonder that primary schools may jump feet first into activities that build confidence and independence in your child?
 Your primary school can’t re-create the larger environment or new people that Year 7s will be getting to grips with but they can get the kids working together in different ways, thinking laterally and getting out of their comfort zones in order to equip them with the skills they will need to be successful in their new school.

-Find out everything you need to know about the SATs, including what is covered in the papers and how they are marked.
+Find out everything you need to know about the SATs, including a range of online SATs resources, information on our expert SATs tuition, what is covered in the papers and how they are marked.

 Discover more interesting posts from our blog